 There are over 20 different double edged razor blades available.
 They are easy to find now on the internet and are beginning to show up in specialty stores as well.
 Some companies even sell blade sampler packs so you can try out a few different brands.
 Each blade has different characteristics.

 You should get 5-7 shaves out of a blade and most blades cost less then 50 cents.
 That's a pretty good deal and a reason that many switch to traditional shaving.

 The most expensive blade isn't always the best blade for you.
 Try a bunch of different blades to see what works for your skin and your shaving style.

 The Brush and The Soap

 Multi-blade razors clog easily and don't work so well with a thick, luxurious lather.
 Gel foam in a can is pretty airy and doesn't clog up those blades.
-By comparison, badger hair shaving brushes and shaving soaps/creams go well with the safety razor.
+By comparison, badger/synthetic hair shaving brushes and shaving soaps/creams go well with the safety razor.
 The single blade of the safety razor glides right over the thickest, and creamiest of lathers.
 To get a thick lather you need a nice soap and a quality brush.
 Many of us are increasingly concerned with the chemicals we put in or on our bodies.
 Traditional shaving soaps and creams often have natural ingredients and offer another reason to try traditional shaving.

 Here is a basic procedure that might work for you:

 - If possible shave after you shower, this will help soften your beard.
 While you are in the shower soak your animal hair brush in the sink or a mug of warm water.
 A synthetic brush does not need to be soaked.